fathiahue/fathiahue/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on  mon Portfolio
-- 🌱 I’m currently learning PHP (symphony)
+- 🌱 I’m currently learning on my first project(solo)
 - 🌱 Language I learned HTML5 , CSS3, VSC .
-- 👯 I’m looking to collaborate on sur divers projects.
+- 👯 I’m looking to collaborate on a divers projects.
 - 🤔 I’m looking for help with perfected me

-- 💬 Ask me about
+- 💬 Ask me about ...
+Anything
 - 📫 How to reach me: fatgt@hotmail.fr
  </br>
 </br>